-Fund equity in government-wide and proprietary fund financials is classified as net assets.
-Net assets are classified as follows:
+Fund equity in government-wide and proprietary fund financials is classified as net position.
+Net position is classified as follows:

-- Invested in capital assets, net of related debt This classification represents capital assets, net of accumulated depreciation, decreased by the remaining balances of any bonds, notes or other borrowings that are attributable to the acquisition, construction, or improvement of those assets. - Restricted Restricted net assets represent constraints on resources that are either externally imposed by creditors, grantors, contributors, or laws or regulations of other governments or imposed by law through state statute. - Unrestricted Unrestricted net assets represent net assets that do not meet the definitions of the other classifications.
+- Net investment in capital assets This classification represents capital assets, net of accumulated depreciation, decreased by the remaining balances of any bonds, notes or other borrowings that are attributable to the acquisition, construction, or improvement of those assets. - Restricted Restricted net position represents constraints on resources that are either externally imposed by creditors, grantors, contributors, or laws or regulations of other governments or imposed by law through state statute. - Unrestricted Unrestricted net position represents net position that does not meet the definitions of the other classifications.